twilio-labs/paste/internal-docs/engineering/testing.md

 ## Accessibility testing

-To help us ensure the basics are covered with regards to accessibility we run each component through an accessibility checker called [axe-core](https://github.com/dequelabs/axe-core) via a jest plugin called [jest-axe](https://github.com/nickcolley/jest-axe).
-We write at least one accessibility assertion per component.
+To help us ensure the basics are covered with regards to accessibility we run each component through an accessibility checker called [axe-core](https://github.com/dequelabs/axe-core) via a playwright plugin called [playwright-axe](https://www.npmjs.com/package/axe-playwright).
+Playwright Axe is automatically run against each story we write in Storybook, via [Storybook Test Runner](https://storybook.js.org/addons/@storybook/test-runner).

 This does not guarantee accessibility of our components.
 This merely ensures we cover the basics.